GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/docs/Pipelines.md

 The `preprocessing` step in the pipeline uses this string (`preprocessing_query`) in the `BigqueryQueryJobOp` component (provided by [Google Cloud Pipeline Components](https://cloud.google.com/vertex-ai/docs/pipelines/components-introduction))

-### Lookup model
+### Look up model

 This step looks up the "champion" model from the Vertex Model Registry.
 It uses a custom KFP component that can be found in [components/vertex-components/src/vertex_components/lookup_model.py](//vertex_components/lookup_model.py).
 It uses the Vertex AI Python SDK to list models with a given model name and retrieve the model version that uses the `default` alias, indicating that it is the "champion" model.

 ### Batch Prediction